aavotins/HiQBioDiv_EGVs/docs/03-TemplateFiles.md

 During EGV creation background covering to deal with missing values may be necessary.
-All the EGVs described in this document can be considered quantities of ratio scale, backgrounds with value `0` are created.
+All the EGVs described in this document can be considered quantities of ratio scale, therefore backgrounds with value `0` are created.

 ``` r